publicdocs/uscode/assets/md/titles/usc52/us/usc/t52/stII/ch209/schII/ptA/spt3/m__us_usc_t52_s20961.md

  __References in Text__

     This chapter, referred to in subsec. (e)(3), was in the original “this Act”, meaning [Pub.
 L. 107–252][/us/pl/107/252], Oct.
 29, 2002, [116 Stat.
-1666][/us/stat/116/1666], which is classified principally to this chapter.
+1666][/us/stat/116/1666], known as the Help America Vote Act of 2002, which is classified principally to this chapter.
 For complete classification of this Act to the Code, see Tables.

  __Codification__

-    Section was formerly classified to [section 15361 of Title 42][/us/usc/t42/s15361], The Public Health and Welfare, prior to editorial reclassification and renumbering in Title 52, Voting and Elections.
+    Section was formerly classified to [section 15361 of Title 42][/us/usc/t42/s15361], The Public Health and Welfare, prior to editorial reclassification and renumbering as this section.

 ----------